Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Additional results

 \begin{proof} Consider an outer iteration $k > \kN$ and any index $h \notin \Astar(x^*)$.
 We have $\abs{x^k_h - x^*_h} \le \norm{x^k-x^*}_{\infty} < \Dminstar \le D_h(x^*)$, implying that

 Therefore, we can write

 that is, $x^k_h \in (l_h,u_h)$. \end{proof}

-We finally give an upper bound for $\kN$ under the same assumptions as in Theorem~\ref{th:active_set_complexity_1}. \begin{theorem} Assume that $f$ is convex over $\R^n$ and $\mu$-strongly convex over $\LS$.
-Then, the following upper bound holds for $\kN$ appearing in Theorem~\ref{th:active_set_general_2}:
+We finally give an upper bound for $\kN$ under the same assumptions used in Theorem~\ref{th:active_set_complexity_1}.
+As in the previous section, also here we assume the parameter $A^k_i$ in the Armijo line search to be computed in order to satisfy, together with~\eqref{initial_stepsize_armijo_2}, condition~\eqref{req_A_D} for all $k \ge 0$, as explained in Subsection~\ref{subsec:stepsize}.